qzelise/Vital_radar/README.md

 ## Highlights

-1) real time

-2) It can show the relative accurate heart variability, instead of just showing the frequency.
+It can show relatively accurate real-time heart variability, not just frequency.

 ## Descirption of the video: